-The work runs the gamut in themes and titles.
-Such titles as Mississippi Blues, I Know The Lord He Heard My Cry, The Struggle Goes On, Salute to Civil Rights, Tree of Eternal Life, Holy Father, Praise With Drum, Mojo Blues, Morality and Law, and Gumbo People represent comments on the world around me.
+My work runs the gamut of themes and titles.
+Such titles as Mississippi Blues, I Know the Lord He Heard My Cry, Justice, Salute to Civil Rights, Tree of Eternal Life, Holy Father, Gumbo People, I Too Am America, and Scream, Make Me Wanna Holler, and a comment on the world around me.
 Underlying the abstract is a conceptual message that is often religious and justice conscious.
 Someone has to comment on the world.
 I choose to comment through the wood.
 I thank God for the gift.